timothestoifl24/timothestoifl24/README.md

 # Hi, I'm Timothé! 👋
 ## 🚀 About Me
-I am an IT system administrator and developer from Vienna, working as an IT system administrator for real-time positioning applications within the railway sector.

-I have a genuine passion for technology and a desire to expand my knowledge for future personal and professional projects.
-Through my experience and expertise, I hope to inspire others to continue learning as technology evolves.
+I'm an IT system administrator and developer based in Vienna, specializing in real-time positioning applications within the railway sector.
+My passion for technology drives me to continuously expand my knowledge and skills, both for personal and professional growth.
+Through my experience, I aim to inspire others to keep learning as technology evolves.

 ## 🛠 My IT Skills and Knowledge